-- (8) Additional warning labels for certain cannabis products as may be required by the commissioner and posted to the department's Internet web site. - (e) A dispensary facility, hybrid retailer or employee thereof shall not sell cannabis to a qualifying patient or caregiver unless the cannabis package is clearly labeled with the following information in addition to the requirements of subsection (a):
+- (9) The following statement: "Cannabis is an agricultural crop which naturally contains yeast and mold.
+This cannabis or cannabis product has been tested to ensure that it meets or exceeds state standards for the presence of safe levels and varieties of yeast and mold.
+This cannabis or cannabis product may have undergone one or more forms of decontamination or remediation."; and - (10) Additional warning labels for certain cannabis products as may be required by the commissioner and posted to the department's Internet web site. - (h) A dispensary facility, hybrid retailer or employee thereof shall not sell cannabis to a qualifying patient or caregiver unless the cannabis package is clearly labeled with the following information in addition to the requirements of subsection (a) of this section: